ePages-de/ePages-wordpress-plugin/readme.txt

 Using CSS it is easy to change the design of your e-commerce pages on your WordPress site.
 With ePages software, the check out process can also be adapted.

 **Where can I find more details regarding the installation of the plugin?**
-This manual (LINK will be available soon) gives you more details on the plugin installation.
+This [manual](http://www.epages.com/downloads/pdf/epages-wordpress-plugin-setup-EN.pdf "Setup guide") gives you more details on the plugin installation.

 == Screenshots ==